MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/scoped-deployment.md

 - Excluded user groups override included user groups.
 Meaning that if you include the user group "UK-employees" but exclude "Marketing", marketing members from the UK won't be monitored even if they're members of the group **UK-employees**.

-1. In the menu bar, click the settings cog and select **Scoped deployment**.
+1. In the menu bar, select the settings cog and select **Scoped deployment**.

     ![settings icon.](media/settings-icon.png "settings icon")

 2. To scope your deployment to include or exclude specific groups, you must first [import user groups](user-groups.md) into Microsoft Defender for Cloud Apps.

-3. To set specific groups to be monitored by Microsoft Defender for Cloud Apps, in the **Include** tab, click the plus icon.
+3. To set specific groups to be monitored by Microsoft Defender for Cloud Apps, in the **Include** tab, select the plus icon.
     ![icon.](media/plus-icon.png)

 4. In the **Create new include rule** dialog, do the following steps: